Kingxukai/linux/Documentation/input/devices/amijoy.rst

 ====== === ==== ==== ====== ================================================

-        This register controls a 4 bit bi-direction I/O port that shares the same 4 pins as the 4 pot counters above.
+        This register controls a 4 bit bi-direction I/O port that shares the woke same 4 pins as the woke 4 pot counters above.

          +-------+----------+----------------------------------------------+
          | BIT#  | FUNCTION | DESCRIPTION                                  |